lake-lab/lake-lab.github.io/projects.md

 People make compositional generalizations in language, thought, and action.
 Once a person learns how to "photobomb" she immediately understands how to "photobomb twice" or "photobomb vigorously."
 We have shown that, despite recent advances in natural language processing, the best algorithms fail catastrophically on tests of compositionality.

 <img class="fig" src="/images/projects/fig-gscan-crop.png" width="200">
 To better understand these distinctively human abilities, we are studying human compositional learning of language-like instructions.
 Based on behavioral insights, we are developing novel meta-learning and neural-symbolic models to tackle popular compositional learning benchmarks.
-Additional work focuses on learning compositional visual concepts and developing more challenging benchmarks for AI, e.g., few-shot learning of concepts like "cautiously" (see image of "walking to the small red circle cautiously," which requires looking both ways before moving).
+Additional work focuses on learning compositional visual concepts and developing more challenging benchmarks for AI, e.g., few-shot learning of concepts such as "cautiously" (see image of "walking to the small red circle cautiously," which requires looking both ways before moving).

 - <a href="https://cims.nyu.edu/~brenden/papers/2003.05161.pdf">Ruis, L., Andreas, J., Baroni, M. Bouchacourt, D., and Lake, B. M. (2020).
 A Benchmark for Systematic Generalization in Grounded Language Understanding</a>.
 Preprint available on <em>arXiv:2003.05161.</em>
 - <a href="https://cims.nyu.edu/~brenden/papers/2003.05562.pdf">Nye, M., Solar-Lezama, A., Tenenbaum, J. B., and Lake, B. M. (2020).
 Learning Compositional Rules via Neural Program Synthesis.</a> Preprint available on <em>arXiv:2003.05562</em>.